api3dao/oev-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

 round to filter out non-qualifying bids:

 - If there is no transaction count in the state, drop all the bids
-- if the bid was recently awarded.
+- If the bid was recently awarded.
 All bids placed in `exclusiveAuctionSeconds` window following the awarded bid are dropped.
 - Drop all inactive bids.
 These are bids that are already awarded.
 - Drop all bids that do not satisfy the condition based on the latest off-chain